Trail running: Equipment

-Other equipment includes wicking garments, water bottles, sunscreen, sunglasses, hats, gaiters, insect repellent spray, headlamps, headphones, and ivy block.
+Trail-running gear can vary depending on specific trail and weather conditions but can include wicking garments, water bottles, sunscreen, sunglasses, hats, gaiters, insect repellent spray, headlamps, headphones, and ivy block.
 Some trail runners attach lightweight crampons to the bottom of their shoes to aid with traction in the snow and on ice.
-An alternative way to carry water is to use a hydration bladder with a drinking tube carried in a backpack, waist pack, or hydration pack.
-Today, there are many racing vests that are lightweight alternatives that allow runners the choice of reservoir-based bladder or water bottles while allowing for carrying other items such as nutrition, hydration supplements, and cold weather gear.
-Carrying the Ten Essentials may reduce the hazards inherent in wilderness travel.
-Some trail runners use ultra-light hiking poles or trekking poles, to increase speed and stability.
+Ultra-light hiking poles or trekking poles can be used to increase speed and stability.
+Water may be stored inside a hydration bladder with a drinking tube, carried in a backpack, waist pack, or hydration pack.